albizago/particless/README.md

 The aim of the program is to detect the K* decay from the distributions of invariant masses of all particles.
-In particular, since the decay of K* produces pions and kaons of opposite charge, by analysing the distribution of invariant masses of all possible couples of particles with same charge and the distribution of the distribution of invariant masses of all possible couples of particles with opposite charge, one can subtract the second from the first one and retrieve the distribution of invariant masses the distribution of invariant masses of all couples of particles generated  by the decay.
+In particular, since the decay of K* produces pions and kaons of opposite charge, by analysing the distribution of invariant masses of all possible couples of particles with same charge and the distribution of invariant masses of all possible couples of particles with opposite charge, one can subtract the second from the first one and retrieve the distribution of invariant masses the distribution of invariant masses of all couples of particles generated  by the decay.
 The same reasoning is repeated considering only pions and kaons in order to get more precise data.